Parliamentary Workers Begin Indefinite Strike

-Workers at the National Assembly, under the auspices of Parliamentary Staff Association of Nigeria (PASAN) will begin their indefinite strike tomorrow.
+Workers at the National Assembly, under the auspices of Parliamentary Staff Association of Nigeria (PASAN) will begin an indefinite strike today.

-Addressing press in Abuja, PASAN national president, Comrade Usman Mohammed said strike became necessary in order to respond to the federal government unwillingness to implement the Financial Autonomy Act of 2018 and presidential order 10, 2020.
+Addressing the press in Abuja yesterday, PASAN national president, Comrade Usman Mohammed said the strike became necessary in order to respond to the federal government’s unwillingness to implement the Financial Autonomy Act of 2018 and Presidential Order 10, 2020.

 According to him, “The union having exhausted all attempts aimed at asking for the implementation of the Financial Autonomy by the federal government after 21 days, 14 days and 7 days ultimatum.
 At this juncture, the union has no other option than to direct our members to embark on indefinite strike.